warmcat/libwebsockets/lib/secure-streams/README.md

 Notice policy2c example tool must be built with `LWS_ROLE_H1`, `LWS_ROLE_H2`, `LWS_ROLE_WS`
 and `LWS_ROLE_MQTT` enabled so it can handle any kind of policy.

+## HTTP and ws serving

+All ws servers start out as http servers... for that reason ws serving is handled as part of http serving, if you give the `ws_subprotocol` entry to the streamtype additionally, the server will also accept upgrades to ws.

+To help the user code understand if the upgrade occurred, there's a special state `LWSSSCS_SERVER_UPGRADE`, so subsequent rx and tx can be understood to have come from the upgraded protocol.
+To allow separation of rx and tx handling between http and ws, there's a ss api `lws_ss_change_handlers()` which allows dynamically setting SS handlers.

+Since the http and ws upgrade identity is encapsulated in one streamtype, the user object for the server streamtype should contain related user data for both http and ws underlying protocol identity.